Azure/azure-sdk/_posts/2020-06-09-june-release.md

 ## Introducing the Azure SDK for Embedded Devices

 The [Azure Embedded C SDK](https://github.com/Azure/azure-sdk-for-c) is designed to allow small embedded (IoT) devices to communicate with Azure services.
-Since we expect the client library code to run on microcontrollers that have slower CPUs and very limited amounts of flash, the Embedded C SDK is architected very differently than the Azure SDKs we offer for developing services.
+Since we expect the client library code to run on microcontrollers that have slower CPUs and very limited amounts of flash, the Embedded C SDK is architected very differently than the Azure SDKs we offer in other languages.

-To properly address this target:
+To properly address the needs of the embedded developer:

 * The SDK is distributed as source code and compiled alongside your code.
 * We target the [C99 standard](http://www.open-std.org/jtc1/sc22/wg14/) and test with gcc, clang, and the Microsoft Visual C compilers.